pnucolab/pyoncoprint/paper.md

 OncoPrint, the plot to visualize an overview of genetic variants in sequencing data, has been widely used in the field of cancer genomics.
-However, still, there have been no libraries capable to generate OncoPrint written in Python yet, which is a big hassle to plot OncoPrints within a Python-based genetic variants analysis pipeline.
+However, still, there have been no libraries capable to generate OncoPrint written in Python yet, which is a big hassle to plot OncoPrints within Python-based genetic variants analysis pipelines.
 This paper introduces a new Python package `PyOncoPrint`, which can be easily used to plot OncoPrints in Python.
 The package is based on the existing widely used scientific plotting library `Matplotlib`, the resulting plots are easy to be modified for various needs.